infinite0007/SmartArt/README.md

 ### `npm install`

-To install all dependencies,\
-Which are important before running the project.
+To install all dependencies, which are important before running the project.

 ## Raspberry
 1. Install Node.js on your Raspberry Pi.